 Wing Chun, also known as Wing Tsun or Ving Tsun, is a Chinese martial art that originated in the southern region of China.
 It is believed to have been developed around 300 years ago by a Buddhist nun named Ng Mui.
 The art is named after her student, Yim Wing Chun, who continued to refine and pass down the techniques.

 Wing Chun is primarily practiced in the Guangdong province of China, as well as Hong Kong.
 The martial art is known for its close-range combat techniques, with a focus on efficiency and directness.
-Key aspects include centerline theory, simultaneous attack and defense, and the concept of ‘sticky hands’ (Chi Sao) for sensitivity training.
+Key aspects include center line theory, simultaneous attack and defense, and the concept of ‘sticky hands’ (Chi Sao) for sensitivity training.
 Some of the common techniques include chain punches, low kicks, and trapping hands.

 Tai Chi